s2t2/sbsim/README.md

 All open source contributors will need to sign Google's [Contributor License Agreement (CLA)](https://cla.developers.google.com/).

-Contributors are encouraged to consult the sections below for more information about code documenation, testing, and formatting.
+Contributors are encouraged to consult the sections below for more information about code documentation, testing, and formatting.

 ### Documentation